marcelrv/Cheap-Yellow-Display-ESP32-2432S028R/readme.md

 `Adafruit_ILI9341 tft = Adafruit_ILI9341(&hspi, TFT_DC, TFT_CS, TFT_RST);`

-Setup the VSPI to use custom pins for the touch:
+Setup the VSPI to use custom pins for the touch and pass it in the tf.begin():

 ```
 vspi.begin(XPT2046_CLK, XPT2046_MISO, XPT2046_MOSI, XPT2046_CS);